veekas/advanced-react-patterns-v2/more-notes.md

   - return `this.props.children` and call as function
   - provide state or state updaters that consumers need
 - still able to create default props or commonly-used components

+## prop collections

+- props tht most users will want on the component can be passed and spread in the implementation, that way changes can be made without user having to update